kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md

 ### §35.40   Functional test.

 The variable-pitch propeller system must be subjected to the applicable functional tests of this section.
-The same propeller system used in the endurance test (§35.39) must be used in the functional tests and must be driven by a representative engine on a test stand or on an airplane.
+The same propeller system used in the endurance test ([[Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md#§35.39   Endurance test.|§35.39]]) must be used in the functional tests and must be driven by a representative engine on a test stand or on an airplane.
 The propeller must complete these tests without evidence of failure or malfunction.
 This test may be combined with the endurance test for accumulation of cycles.

 \(a\) Manually-controllable propellers.
 Five hundred representative flight cycles must be made across the range of pitch and rotational speed.